from copy import deepcopy

 Determine what hit to choose when

-there are multiple hits for an interval in ``subject``.
+there are multiple hits for a query range.

 max_gap: